 Accounts of Ebenezer Pettigrew as executor of the estate of Nathenial Phelps.

-List of work done, chiefly by slaves, possibly relating to the laying of planking over a bridge.
+List of work done, chiefly by enslaved people, possibly relating to the laying of planking over a bridge.

 Personal and travel expenses, laundry lists, and other accounts kept during his senatorial tenure.

-Plantation records for Bonarva and Belgrade, including cash receipts and payments, sales, wine made (1833), post office account, and a slave list.
+Plantation records for Bonarva and Belgrade, including cash receipts and payments, sales, wine made (1833), post office account, and a list of enslaved people.

 Slave accounts, chiefly for tobacco, molasses, and other items.